 - Repeat step 7, one node at a time, for the remaining cluster nodes.

-Stardog Cluster can run in read only mode as a preview feature starting in 7.7.0.
-In read only mode the cluster will accept reads, such as listing roles and users as well as read queries, and reject writes, including:
+Stardog Cluster can run in read-only mode as a preview feature starting in 7.7.0 and in general availability in 9.0.
+In read-only mode, the cluster will accept reads (such as listing roles and users) and read queries, and reject writes, including:

 - Data adds

 - VG operations to add, remove, and refresh VGs

 In addition to read operations, other operations that are permitted in read-only mode include: